 Sankosh River

-Sankosh River is identified with different names as per the region it flows.
-In India it is the Sankosh River, in Bhutan the river is called Punatsang Chhu (Wang Chu), some other synonyms of the river are Svarnakosha and Gadadhar.
+The Sankosh River flows under different names in various regions.
+In India, people know it as the Sankosh River, while in Bhutan, they call it Punatsang Chhu (Wang Chu).
+Some other synonyms for the river include Svarnakosha and Gadadhar.
 In India the river has a major significance as it flows on the border of Assam and West Bengal.

 Sankosh River

-The river is known for its splendid blue-green color and landscape along the banks.
+The river’s splendid blue-green color and landscape along the banks are well-known.
 It is the source to rich and flourished greenery of the valleys, plains and places it runs through.

 Sankosh River